In other words, would a Reagan-type tax cut in 2008 have

-Supply side economics maybe not so great
+Supply-side economics maybe not so great?

-Something else is much more interesting to me: the long-term decline in real potential US GDP.
+Something else is much more interesting to me: The long-term decline in real potential U.S. GDP.

 Real Potential Gross Domestic Product

-"If the Reagan tax cuts actually affected the supply side of the macro economy... then we should have observed an unparalleled increase in the growth rate of real potential GDP...
-Yes, real potential GDP did grow at a pretty good clip immediately after the Reagan recession, but it quickly faded... even at its peak it was only barely above the growth rates during the Nixon, Ford and Carter years and well below rates enjoyed during the LBJ and Clinton years."
+Yes, real potential GDP did grow at a pretty good clip immediately after the Reagan recession, but it quickly faded... even at its peak it was only barely above the growth rates during the Nixon, Ford, and Carter years and well below rates enjoyed during the LBJ and Clinton years."

-Real Potential Gross Domestic Product is defined by the St. Louis Federal Reserve (FRED) as "the Congressional Budget Office (CBO) estimate of the output the economy would produce with a high rate of use of capital and labor resources."
-The data is adjusted to remove effects of inflation.
-CBO measures real potential GDP in non-seasonally adjusted billions of chained 2012 dollars.
-Frequency is quarterly.
+"The Congressional Budget Office (CBO) estimate of the output the economy would produce with a high rate of use of capital and labor resources."

-Over 25 years of FRED and declining GDP |
+Over 25 years of declining Real Potential GDP |

 I wanted to extend the time interval, in both directions.
 I went to the